-Regional styles less compatible with the progressive styles can still be fused successfully by allowing details and characteristics to inspire the concept.
+Our contemporary residential designers in the Northern Beaches believe regional styles less compatible with the progressive styles can still be fused successfully by allowing details and characteristics to inspire the concept.

 The pavilion concept of Balinese design, where structures are separated and connected with walkways or halls can work very nicely with a contemporary concept.
 Islamic inspired design does not need to feature the highly detailed patterns and lattices that the style is famous for.
 Instead a very contemporary design could borrow the double-height spaces, voids, organic shapes and arched doors.